PhilSwiss/chartist/README.md

     $ chartist.py font-oneliner-asciirelative.png testtext.txt

     The generated image should be displayed by the default imageviewer of the operating system.

 Write the generated image to disk:

-    $ chartist.py font-oneliner-asciirelative.png testtext.txt fontpage.png
+    $ chartist.py font-oneliner-asciirelative.png testtext.txt -o fontpage.gif

+	The submited filetype ".gif" sets the format of the output file

 Force resolution of generated image:

     $ chartist.py font-oneliner-asciirelative.png testtext.txt -r 320 256

     Otherwise the resolution is calculated by the size of the chars and the amount of text.

 Render a non ascii-relative font by using a mapping table:

     $ chartist.py font-oneliner-nonasciirelative.png testtext.txt -m font-mappingtable.txt

     Because the sorting of the font is assumed as ascii-relative by default.

 You can also use fonts which are spread over multiple lines:

     $ chartist.py font-multiline-asciirelative.png testtext.txt -s 16 16

     In this case, you have to submit the size of the chars, because autodetection will not work.

 Commandline options